shurinov/mon_umee/readme.md

 chmod +x mon_install.sh
 ./mon_install.sh
 ```
-It will install telegraf agent, clone project repo and extract your node data as MONIKER, VALOPER ADDR, RPC PORT
+It will install telegraf agent, clone project repo and extract your node data as MONIKER, VALOPER ADDR, RPC PORT.
 You should answer some question about your monitoring service from part **Monitoring server installation**

-### Manual installation
+#### Manual installation

 Install telegraf
 ```